crontab/Multiplexer/README.md

 **Scenario 2:** have a dictionary of multiplexers that request and cache objects of the same type by their symbolic ID, e.g. user profiles.

+**Scenario 3:** provide media file downloading and disk caching, ensuring there is only one download process for each remote object at a time.
+In addition to disk caching, cache some limited number of media objects in memory for faster access.

-**Scenario 3:** combine various multiplexers into a single async call; return the results to the caller when all of them are available.
+**Scenario 4:** combine various multiplexers into a single async call; return the results to the caller when all of them are available.
 Useful when e.g. you need to combine different object types in a single UI element, such as a table, i.e. if the UI element can be displayed only when all of the network objects are available at once.

 And some bonus utilities, such as a debouncer.